Kpmul/TSPGA/CA1/ca.md

 	}
 	Pet p1 = new Pet(); 	// Runs
 ```
 By making this class `abstract` we are setting the Pet class as a kind of blueprint that all subclasses will be made from.
 No instance of a `Pet` can be made, just instances of subclasses of type `Pet`.
+This enforces abstraction and code reusability.

 ## 2. **Data-types for `name`, `gender` and `sound`**
 ```java